dyspop/responsysrest/README.rst

 Retrieve a member of a profile extension table based on RIID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Returns a full record if it's in the profile extension table.
+Returns a full record if it’s in the profile extension table.

 ::